akp5549/BMMB_852/week7/readme.md

 ```

 # 1. Briefly describe the differences between the alignment in both files.
-### - SRR35257019 had a very high mapping rate (~99.65% primary mapped) with nearly all reads properly paired (1986/2000).
+### - SRR35257019 had a very high mapping rate (~99.65% primary mapped) and nearly all reads were properly paired (1986/2000).
 ### - SRR1972739 had a lower mapping rate (~73.80% primary mapped) and fewer properly paired reads (1466/2000).
-### - This suggests that SRR35257019 had better alignment quality or less divergence from the reference genome compared to SRR1972739.
+### - This means  SRR35257019 aligns better to the reference genome, suggesting higher data quality or less divergence

 # 2.Briefly compare the statistics for the two BAM files.
 | Statistic             | SRR35257019 | SRR1972739 |